leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-admin.md

 <img alt="metrics display" src="../../images/usermanual/advise_po_setting.png">
 </kbd>

+### Enable:
+If &quot;Yes&quot; is selected, Advise option is enabled.

+If &quot;No&quot; is selected, Advise option is disabled.

 ### Can Advise PO before confirm:
 If &quot;Yes&quot; is selected, Advise PO can be done before Confirm PO.